tweag/funflow/README.rst

   visualised in the workflow graph, and their stdout/stderr streams are captured automatically.

-FunFlow's current approach to external tasks is heavily based on Docker_.
-Using Docker allows tasks to be self-contained, and adds minimal requirements to the system being used to host FunFlow instances (they just need to have docker running).
+Funflow's current approach to external tasks is heavily based on Docker_.
+Using Docker allows tasks to be self-contained, and adds minimal requirements to the system being used to host Funflow instances (they just need to have docker running).

 To use a docker container as an external step, define a function of type `a ->